Suggested links

 Residential treatment centers are a type of inpatient rehab.
 Residential treatment is designed to be less of a sterile environment, with a daily schedule and potentially even required chores over time.

-General inpatient treatment has a stronger focus on medical support during the individual’s stay at that facility.
+General inpatient treatment focuses more on medical support during the individual’s stay at that facility.

 How much does inpatient drug rehab cost?

 Each inpatient rehab facility will vary in cost.
-Factors that influence inpatient rehab cost might include the types of amenities offered, as well as location and length of stay.
+Factors influencing inpatient rehab costs might include the amenities offered, location, and length of stay.

 Additionally, your health insurance may offer partial or full coverage for different types of programs.

-Will insurance cover the cost of inpatient rehab?
+Will insurance cover the cost of inpatient drug rehab?

 Are visitations allowed during inpatient rehab?